You did not think I knew you were untrue,

 Your eyes looked through me with a distant light,

-Each whispered kindness I did there endear
+Each whispered kindness I might there endear

 Now greeted with the chill of winter’s night.

-What does one do when love’s great fire burns out,
+What does one do when love’s great fire burns out?

 Hearth stones bleed warmth ‘neath ashes cold and grey;